myrovh/dotfiles/readme.md

 ```

 Once the initial setup is done and you at lease installed the `shell` profile you can relog into zsh and run `dropglobal` to setup system configs (`sudo` needs to be installed and configured).

-## todo

-run physlock with a systemd rule to ensure computer is always locked on suspend

 ## GTK + QT